Home - About AR - Exams - Clubs - Posters

 There are a range of books, websites, and even audio resources to help you obtain your licence.

 Note that each question pool in the US system is renewed after four years, so is vital to ensure whatever materials you use, they are up to date for the date you will be sitting your exam(s).

-Note that it is possible to just do the Technician, or to do two, or all three exams, and so gain the General or Extra immediately.
+Note that it is possible to just do the Technician test; or to do two, or all three exams in one session, and so gain the General or Extra immediately.

 HamTestOnline is an very effective online training and examination drill site.
 You can create an account for free, which provides access to a small amount of training, and to the practice exams.
 Subscribing gives access to course material at one or more levels.
 See hamtestonline.com

 There are a number of competing sites, along with "apps" for 'phones and tablets.

 The ARRL Bookshop sells printed and Kindle books for obtaining your Technician licence, and upgrading to General and then to Extra; along with training software.
 Licensing material.

 The ARRL Handbook is an extensive manual on electronics and radio communications, updated each year.
 While not specifically designed to help you pass the exams, it is an important reference.
 It can be found on the Technical Books page.
 2022 Edition

 Gordon West produces a range of Books, Software, and Audio CDs.
 Again, one or more publication is required for each level.
 While the CD sets can be used alone, they would ideally be used with the associated book, and there are bundles.
 Official W5YI site or via QRZ site (lower cost shipping to Australia).
 The audio from the CDs is now available for free download, perhaps partly because they relate to previous exams, but they are never-the-less useful.

 YouTube has a range of training videos, some of which step through the ARRL books.
 A search such as "technician licence study" will find these.